laboratorioAI/2020_ROT_SVM_EPN/README.md

 ## Data-set can be found in the following link:
 https://laboratorio-ia.epn.edu.ec/es/recursos/dataset/2020_emg_dataset_612

-## Data convertion from .json to .mat
+## Data conversion from .json to .mat
 * Download the Training users dataset and paste it into the folder "trainingJSON".

 * Download the Testing users dataset and paste it into the folder "testingJSON".